jpsm83/health/documentation/n8n/article_translation.md

 - canonicalUrl: Replace [locale] with target language, translate [category], use new slug
 - metaTitle: Use content.mainTitle
 - slug: Convert mainTitle to lowercase, hyphens, no special chars (normalize non-ASCII chars to ASCII)
-- socialMedia postImage: Use corresponding URLs from the social media images json

-**ADD THESE INPUT FIELDS (DO NOT MODIFY):**
-- articleContext: Add exactly as provided in input
-- postImage: Add exactly as provided in input

 **CRITICAL: URL PATTERN vs CATEGORY TRANSLATION:**
 - **urlPattern**: Use the EXACT patterns from the mappings below (articles, artigos, articulos, etc.)